Grade

 Day 2

-We leave San Sebastián, westwards to follow the coast towards Bilbao.
+You leave San Sebastián, westwards to follow the coast towards Bilbao.
 This is some of the finest coastal scenery in Spain.
-At times, we ride along the water's edge; other times we ride high above it with the most fantastic views of the coast, interspersed with the charming villages.
-75 km +1451m Tonight's stop is at the picturesque fishing village of Lekeitio.
+At times, you ride along the water's edge; other times you ride high above it with the most fantastic views of the coast, interspersed with the charming villages.

 Day 3

 Another ride along the impressive coastline.
-En route, we see fishing villages in dramatic settings, such as Elantxobe, surrounded by high cliffs.
-We cycle around the estuary of Urdaibai, to finally reach the town reach the town of Guernica, the subject of the painting by Picasso, which depicted the horrors of war.
+En route, you see fishing villages in dramatic settings, such as Elantxobe, surrounded by high cliffs.
+You cycle around the estuary of Urdaibai, to finally reach the town reach the town of Guernica, the subject of the painting by Picasso, which depicted the horrors of war.
 Then back to the coast and the villages of Mundaka, Bermeo, the incredible chapel of the island of San Juan de Gaztelugatxe (of Game of Thrones fame), and then finally Getxo, with the fascinating transporter bridge, now a World Heritage monument.
 Add an extra night here to visit the famous Guggenheim Museum of Bilbao.
-66 km +1365m

 Day 4

-We cross the river using the unique Puente Vizcaya, a transporter bridge that dates back to 1893 and is a World Heritage Site.
-We then follow the coastline to Cantabria and the finish port of Castro Urdailes with its pretty harbor and gothic church on the seafront.
-From here we follow the coast past the headland of Sonabia, with its impressive colony of Griffon Vultures.
+You cross the river using the unique Puente Vizcaya, a transporter bridge that dates back to 1893 and is a World Heritage Site.
+You then follow the coastline to Cantabria and the finish port of Castro Urdailes with its pretty harbor and gothic church on the seafront.
+From here you follow the coast past the headland of Sonabia, with its impressive colony of Griffon Vultures.
 Then through Larendo with its enormous beach and across the estuary to the finished village of Santoña, famous for its exquisite anchovies.
-Accommodation in a beachfront hotel just our side Santoña 61 km +1045m

 Day 5

 From Santoña the route continues along the delightful coastline through the resorts of Noja, Isla, Ajo, and Galizano.
 The beaches of Galizano and Langre are magnificent.
 Somo is a surfing mecca with its long beach.
-Finally, we cross the beautiful Bay of Santander, to reach the capital of Cantabria, a fine city in a magnificent setting.
-Spend the afternoon getting to know Santander and trying the fine tapas in its lively town center.
-30 km +333m
+Finally, you cross the beautiful Bay of Santander, to reach the capital of Cantabria, a fine city in a magnificent setting.

 Day 6

-Santander to San Vincente de la Barquera - 73 KM
+Santander to San Vincente de la Barquera - 79km

 Leave Santander and cycle the village of Liencres.
-From here, we follow the beautiful beach through píne forests with the Picos de Europa visible in the distance.
+From here, you follow the beautiful beach through píne forests with the Picos de Europa visible in the distance.
 Then it is on to the medieval village of Santillana del Mar and the famous Altamira Caves with their 15,000-year-old paintings.
 More beautiful countryside leads to Comillas, with Gaudi's El Capricho.
-Finally, we reach the fishing village of San Vincente de la Barquera.
-73 km +934m
+Finally, you reach the fishing village of San Vincente de la Barquera.

 Day 7

-San Vicente de la Barquera to Ribadesella 63 KM
+San Vicente de la Barquera to Ribadesella - 73km

 After San Vicente, we reach the beautiful headland of Pechón formed by the salmon fishing rivers of Nansa and Deva on each side.
-We cross the Deva and enter Asturias.
-We cycle with the magnificent backdrop of the Sierra de Cuera and the Picos de Europa to our left and the unspoiled coastline to our right.
-Our next stop is the picturesque and lively fishing village of Llanes surrounded by beautiful beaches.
-West of Llanes we pass the incredible landlocked beach of Gulpiyuri before reaching the charming town and harbour of Ribadesella.
-63 km +807m
+You cross the Deva and enter Asturias.
+You cycle with the magnificent backdrop of the Sierra de Cuera and the Picos de Europa to your left and the unspoiled coastline to our right.
+Your next stop is the picturesque and lively fishing village of Llanes surrounded by beautiful beaches.
+West of Llanes you pass the incredible landlocked beach of Gulpiyuri before reaching the charming town and harbour of Ribadesella.

 Day 8

-Before leaving Ribadesella, we can take the opportunity to visit the Caves of Tito Bustillo with their famous cave paintings.
-The coast of Asturias is famous for its dinosaur footprints, and in Colunga we can take the opportunity to visit the Jurassic Museum.
-We then continue past the beautiful fishing village of Lastres.
+Before leaving Ribadesella, you can take the opportunity to visit the Caves of Tito Bustillo with their famous cave paintings.
+The coast of Asturias is famous for its dinosaur footprints, and in Colunga you can take the opportunity to visit the Jurassic Museum.
+You then continue past the beautiful fishing village of Lastres.
 Villaviciosa has a fine estuary and is also famous for the production of cider, as much a symbol of Asturias as whisky in Scotland.
 From here a short hop takes us to the bustling seaside city of Gijón.
-68 km +1064m

 Day 9

 More seaside fishing villages such as Candás and Luanco.
-We pass the town of Avilés and continue along the coast to reach our destination of Cudillero, one of the most picturesque villages on the Asturian coast with its brightly colored houses cascading down to the harbor with its restaurants and pavement cafés.
-59 km +733m
+You pass the town of Avilés and continue along the coast to reach your destination of Cudillero, one of the most picturesque villages on the Asturian coast with its brightly colored houses cascading down to the harbor with its restaurants and pavement cafés.

 Day 10

 West along the coast with more great beaches for en-route swimming.
-The pretty harbor and fishing village of Luarca make a great lunch stop before we reach the fishing village of Navia.
-71 km +1028m
+The pretty harbour and fishing village of Luarca makes a great lunch stop before you reach the fishing village of Navia.

 Day 11

 Today marks a big turning point in the tour.
-West of Navia we reach the estuary (Ría de Ribadeo) of the River Eo.
-On the Asturian side, we have the village of Castropol.
-As we cross the estuary, we reach the village of Ribadeo and we are now in Galicia.
-From here we turn to the south and say goodbye to the coastline which has accompanied us from San Sebastián onwards.
-Tonight we stay in the village of Mondoñedo with its Romanesque / Gothic / Baroque cathedral, home to the English Madonna, rescued from St Paul's Cathedral in London in the times of Henry VIII.
-65 km +860m
+West of Navia you reach the estuary (Ría de Ribadeo) of the River Eo.
+On the Asturian side you have the village of Castropol.
+As you cross the estuary, you reach the village of Ribadeo and you are now in Galicia.
+From here you turn to the south and say goodbye to the coastline which has accompanied us from San Sebastián onwards.
+Tonight we stay in the village of Mondoñedo with its Romanesque / Gothic / Baroque cathedral, home to the English Madonna, rescued from St Paul's Cathedral in London in times of Henry VIII

 Day 12

-We now ride through charming green Galician countryside and tiny villages to our next destination, the city of Lugo.
-Lugo sits on the River Minho and is surrounded by a virtually intact Roman Wall dating back to the 3rd century AD.
-63 km 895m
+You now ride through charming green Galician countryside and tiny villages to your next destination, the city of Lugo.
+Lugo sits on the River Minho and is completely surrounded by a virtually intact Roman Wall dating back to the 3rd century AD.

 Day 13

-Another beautiful ride through the enticing Galician countryside with mounting excitement shared with the pilgrims we meet as our goal becomes nearer.
-Tonight we stay in Arzúa, just a short hop from Santiago de Compostela and the grand finale of our tour.
-68 km +1077m
+Another beautiful ride through the enticing Galician countryside with mounting excitement shared with the pilgrims.
+Tonight you stay in Arzúa, just a short hop from Santiago de Compostela and the grand finale of your tour.

 Day 14

-A short ride that will enable us to savor the satisfaction of arriving in Santiago itself.
+A short ride which will enable you to savour the satisfaction of arriving in Santiago itself.
 Nothing can compare with the arrival at the Plaza do Obradoiro in front of the magnificent cathedral.
-Time to pay a visit to Saint James himself and then to celebrate with some scallops, and a glass of white wine or two whilst reflecting on our last 2 weeks and our one-in-a-lifetime achievement.
-39 km +504 m
+Time to pay a visit to Saint James himself and then to celebrate with some scallops, a glass of white wine or two whilst reflecting on your last 2 weeks and your one in a lifetime achievement

 Day 15